 Documents may describe any conceivable entity, hence the link to the highest-level entity in the CIDOC CRM class hierarchy.
 This property is intended for cases where a reference is regarded as making a proposition about reality.
 This may be of a documentary character, in the scholarly or scientific sense, or a more general statement.

-• the British Museum catalogue (E31) documents the British Museum's Collection (E78) (Franks, 1872), (British Museum, 1922) (fictitious)
+• The 'Catalogue of the Greek coins of Arabia, Mesopotamia and Persia' (E31) documents parts of the British Museum's Collection (E78).
+(British Museum & Hill, 1922)

 P71 lists (is listed in)

 E32 Authority Document